gmcdowell/bookshelf-demo/readme.md

 # BookshelfJS Demo
-An express-generator modified example of a BookshelfJS API for the purpose of demonstrating some of the features of BookshelfJS in a tangible way.
+An express-generator'd & modified example of a BookshelfJS API for the purpose of demonstrating some of the features of BookshelfJS in a tangible way.

+## Technologies demonstrated ##
+- ExpressJS
+- BookshelfJS
+- KnexJS
+- Lodash
+- GulpJS

+## BookshelfJS Features demonstrated ##
+- One-to-One relations
+- One-to-Many relations
+- Belongs-to-One relations
+- Belongs-to-Many relations

+## KnexJS Features demonstrated ##
+- CLI Migrations & Schema use
+- CLI Seeds

 # License ##